1392464058/CTSTNet/README.md

 Enter the Transformer folder
 Modify the configuration information in main.py:
---GPU_ids is the GPU parameter -- Data_path is the training data path -- Mask_path is the path for the masks --Validation_path is the validation data path;
+--GPU_ids is the GPU parameter -- Data_path is the training data path -- Mask_path is the path for the masks --Validation_path is the validation data path
 Command: Python main.py